fallow24/imu_sim_py/README.md

 ## IMU bias + noise model

 The bias and noise models are implemented according to [kalibr](https://github.com/ethz-asl/kalibr/wiki/IMU-Noise-Model).
 You can define accelerometer and gyroscope sensor random walk and noise densities.
+If you do not explicitly state any bias, random walk, or noise density in the `readings(...)` function (as in the example given above), the program will assume that there is no bias (all elements are zero).
+Random walk and noise densities will default to behaving like a MPU-6050 sensor (e.g., Gyro Noise Density = 0.005 rad/s/√Hz, Gyro Random Walk = 0.0002 rad/s²/√Hz, 	Accel Noise Density = 0.00098 m/s²/√Hz, and	Accel Random Walk = 0.00002 m/s³/√Hz)